I locked myself out of my house the other night.

 Can I express how grateful I was in that moment?

 This man got involved.
 He chose to.
-And the two minutes he took out of his night to help me made all the difference in the world to me.
+And the two minutes he took out of his night to help me made all the difference to me.